-Students in the F-1 visa category who fail to maintain their student status in the United States are required to obtain a reinstatement to F-1 student status.
-We strongly recommend that you consult the ISSC staff first about which of the reinstatement options is best for your circumstances.
+Students in the F-1 visa category who fail to maintain their student status in the United States may consider a reinstatement application to F-1 student status.

 Application procedures and materials

-Applying to U.S. CIS for reinstatement by submitting a paper application (I-539 Application to Extend/Change Immigrant Status) through the U.S. Postal Service.
-Below are links to the ISSC application form and information on violation of F-1 visa status
+- You can apply to USCIS for reinstatement by submitting a paper application (I-539 Application to Extend/Change Immigrant Status) through the U.S. Postal Service.
+Please note: the fee for filing Form I-539 is currently $370.00

 - You can leave the U.S. and attempt to return with a new I-20.